Top Dutch Solar Racing

-In contrast to other Dutch teams Vattenfall Solar Team, Solar Team Twente and Solar Team Eindhoven, Top Dutch Solar Racing is not affiliated with a particular (technical) university, but consists of students from different levels of education.
-Most team members study at the University of Groningen, Hanze University of Applied Sciences or Noorderpoort Groningen.
+In contrast to other Dutch teams Vattenfall Solar Team, Solar Team Twente and Solar Team Eindhoven, Top Dutch Solar Racing is not affiliated with a particular (technical) university, but consists of students from different levels of the Dutch education.
+Team members are primarily recruited from educational institutions in the north of the Netherlands, including the University of Groningen, Hanze University of Applied Sciences, and Noorderpoort Groningen.
+Along with bringing together students from different levels of education, Top Dutch Solar Racing also welcomes international members, making it a truly multidisciplinary and multicultural team.

 History

 Top Dutch Solar Racing was founded in 2017 by Jeroen Brattinga, Frank Pot, Eldert Zeinstra and Vincent Taselaar who were all students at Hanze University of Applied Sciences at the time.
 Their goal was to contribute to sustainable innovations and technology by building a solar car.
-Within two years, the first generation of the team, consisting of 26 students, built solar car Green Lightning.
+Within two years, the first generation of the team, consisting of 26 students, built the solar car Green Lightning.

-In June 2020, the second generation of Top Dutch Solar Racing was formed in order to build the second TDSR solar car and to participate in the Bridgestone World Solar Challenge 2021.
-Due to the COVID-19 pandemic, the race was canceled in February 2021.
-In May 2021, the team announced its participation in the Moroccan Solar Challenge that will take place in October 2021.
-This alternative race will lead solar teams 2400 km through the Sahara desert and the Atlas mountains.
+In June 2020, Top Dutch Solar Racing started with a complete new team full of students.
+The goal was to participate again in the Bridgestone World Solar Challenge.
+Due to the COVID-19 pandemic, the challenge was canceled in February 2021.
+In May 2021, the team announced its participation in the Moroccan Solar Challenge that was held in October 2021.

-On July 7, 2021, Top Dutch Solar Racing revealed its second solar car, Green Spirit.
+In June 2022, Top Dutch Solar Racing started the adventure of building a solar car and participating in the Bridgestone World Solar Challenge with its third team, with students from the University of Groningen, Hanze University of Applied Sciences, Alfa College and HAN University of Applied Sciences.
+The solar car was finished on time to compete in the 2023 edition of the Bridgestone World Solar Challenge.

+Solar cars

+Bambi

+In April, 2018, the demonstration car 'Bambi' was presented to the King Willem-Alexander on Kingsday in Groningen.
+The demonstration car was used to show the capabilities of the team and test innovation, which have later been implemented in the first solar car Green Lightning.
+One of these innovations, was the steering mechanism in which wires were used to steer the wheels.

+Green Lightning

+Designed and built for the 2019 edition of the Bridgestone World Solar Challenge.
+The aerodynamic shape of Green Lightning was special for its time, as it was one of the first solar cars with a 'monohull', or 'bullet', shape.
+Next to the original shape, Green Lightning had more innovations, like the four wheel steering system and the composite leaf springs.
+By using the four wheel steering system, the solar car was able to drive at an angle, which reduced the aerodynamic drag.
+The composite leaf springs contributed to the stability of the vehicle and made the vehicle lighter.
+The total weight Green Lightning without a driver was 144.5 kilograms.